aminrj/aminrj.github.io/_posts/2026-02-20-llm-attack-surface.md

 The fix sounds simple (principle of least privilege applied to agents) but requires a different way of thinking about authorization.
 Traditional RBAC doesn't map cleanly onto agent capabilities.
 This is an area where the field is actively developing better patterns.

-### Supply Chain: The attack vector you haven't audited
+### Supply chain: the attack vector you haven't audited

 Your agent probably isn't built from scratch.
 It uses frameworks (LangChain, AutoGen, CrewAI), it connects to external services via plugins or the Model Context Protocol (MCP), and it depends on model weights that were trained by someone else.